 Once I have done with the layering, I closed the pan with the lid and cooked them in low heat for 10 minutes.
 After 10 minutes, I opened the lid and fluffed the rice gently.
 Then I served this delicious Kerala style fish dum biryani/biriyani with simple curd raita.

 This Kerala-style fish biriyani is one of the best meals especially when you really want to try something different from regular Chicken or Mutton Biryani.
 And I hope you will try and relish this dish with your family and loved ones.

 Looking for a collection of Biryani, seafood, and chicken recipes at a place to cook for your next meal or a party?
 Then you could also check this list of Biryani Recipes, Indian Seafood Recipes for the main course and side dish, and Indian Chicken Dry and Semi Gravy Recipes to accompany your main dish.
 Take a peek!

 Fish biryani recipe video instructions

-I have also shared a detailed video instructions for the Kerala-style fish dum biriyani/biryani recipe that I hope will help you to make a delicious authentic dish from scratch.
-You could also find this Kerala fish Biryani recipe in a story format for a quick reference.
+I have also shared a detailed video instructions for fish biryani recipe that I hope will help you to make a delicious authentic dish from scratch.
+You could also find this recipe in story format for a quick reference.